microsoft/BotBuilder-Samples/samples/java_springboot/02.echo-bot/README.md

   - Build the sample using `mvn package`
   - Run it by using `java -jar .\target\bot-echo-sample.jar`

-- Test the bot using Bot Framework Emulator
+## Testing the bot using Bot Framework Emulator
 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

   - Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

-  - Connect to the bot using Bot Framework Emulator
+### Connect to the bot using Bot Framework Emulator
   - Launch Bot Framework Emulator
   - File -> Open Bot
   - Enter a Bot URL of `http://localhost:3978/api/messages`

+## Interacting with the bot
+Enter text in the emulator.
+The text will be echoed back by the bot.

 ## Deploy the bot to Azure
 As described on [Deploy your bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli), you will perform the first 4 steps to setup the Azure app, then deploy the code using the azure-webapp Maven plugin.

 ### 1. Login to Azure
 From a command (or PowerShell) prompt in the root of the bot folder, execute:
 `az login`

 ### 2. Set the subscription
 `az account set --subscription "<azure-subscription>"`